netcon-consulting/clearswift-external-commands/encrypt_mail/README.md

 encrypt_mail.py V1.5.1
 ======================

-Zip-encrypts email if trigger keyword present in subject header and sends it to recipients and generated password to sender.
+Zip-encrypt email if trigger keyword present in subject header and send it to recipients and generated password to sender.

 ## Parameters
 * keyword_encryption (string): trigger keyword in subject header